 Editora Irmãos Vitale Listed by payload Ransomware Group

 On June 20, 2026, Brazilian music publisher Editora Irmãos Vitale appeared on the leak site of the ransomware group Payload.
-The company, known for printed sheet music, songbooks, methods, and licensing services, had internal files exfiltrated after a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone who has purchased sheet music, registered for artist accounts, or shared contact details with the publisher could be affected.
+The company, known for printed sheet music, songbooks, methods, and licensing services, is claimed to have had internal files exfiltrated after a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone who has purchased sheet music, registered for artist accounts, or shared contact details with the publisher could be affected.

 Public reporting indicates that Payload posted proof of the breach on its leak site, claiming to have stolen internal company files.
 The data includes documents related to the publisher’s catalog of musical works, archives, synchronization contracts, and licensing agreements.
 No customer database size has been publicly confirmed, and the precise volume of records remains unclear.
 The incident follows the group’s typical pattern of encrypting systems, exfiltrating data, and later publishing samples when ransom demands are not met.